 Since 2005, Coast Watchers has been a major program of the Lake Huron Centre for Coastal Conservation, designed to engage members of the community to take an active part in observing and improving the quality of our nearshore waters through individual actions.
 Community volunteers are trained to observe the coast, record qualitative and quantitative shoreline conditions, and take steps to initiate action when necessary, including beach clean-ups and habitat preservation.

 Coast Watchers volunteers have become the eyes and ears of Lake Huron’s coast.
 With Coast Watcher volunteers collecting information methodically and consistently along the lakeshore, it will be possible to track conditions and trends long-term, and complete actions towards resiliency and sustainability in the short-term.

 What do I do as a Coast Watcher?

-Each month you will submit the recorded information (by email or regular mail)
+Submit the recorded information by email or regular mail monthly.

 The Coastal Centre compiles the data into our long-term dataset for lake-wide monitoring.

 185 individual wildlife observations were recorded over the 2019 season.
 3,309 alive animals, 18 deceased animals, and 25 decomposing animals.